akveo/react-native-ui-kitten/docs/src/articles/guides/configure-navigation.md

 export default App;
 ```

 That's it!
-With this guide, you learned how to create screens and perform simple navigation between them.
-Reload your app to review changes!
+By this guide, you learned how to create screens and perform simple navigation between them.
+Reload your app to review changes.

 <hr>